-I think most of life’s events are theoretically circular, but this has been even more obvious to me as I prepare to head home.
+I think most of life’s events are circular, but this has been even more obvious to me as I prepare to head home.
 I’ve been living in Beijing since August and recently took a trip back to Nanjing to speak in front of the new students in my husband’s language program.
-After our presentations we spoke with several students, who had tons of questions for us.
-During our conversations, I realized that some time in the last 9 months I became comfortable and confident in China, and was now a source of knowledge for people whose situations I felt so familiar with.
+After our presentations we spoke with several students.
+During our conversations, I realized that some time in the last 9 months I became comfortable and confident in China.
+Instead of asking, I was now the one being asked.
 Hadn’t I been in their shoes last week?
 Or was it 4 months ago?
 I had mentally looped back to the beginning of my time here, and finally realized my circle is almost complete.

 Exotic Is Over

 My most pressing (and selfish) concern about leaving China is that it’s the end of another exciting adventure.
 Despite anxiety, I’m an explorer at heart, and the lure of traveling to unfamiliar places is one of my biggest joys in life.
-I’m dreading the idea of leaving the chaotic streets of Beijing, the lively local produce markets, the vibrantly painted temples, the fact that I have to speak broken Chinese just to buy a bottle of water… the list goes on.
+I’m dreading the idea of leaving the chaotic streets of Beijing, the lively local produce markets, the vibrantly painted temples, the fact that I have to speak broken Chinese just to buy a bottle of water.
 These things make my life less convenient, but they make it more exciting, too.

 Even though I spend most of my time in the apartment, working towards a life of self-employment, I’ve made a few friends here in China and I’ll be sad to leave them.
-There’s something different about the friends you make abroad – relationships build quicker because its always uncertain when you’ll fly home or what you’ll do to get the next visa.
+There’s something different about the friends you make abroad.
+Relationships build quicker because its always uncertain what you’ll do to get the next visa.
 You’re both away from the friends, family and culture you grew up with.
 Without even speaking, you already know you have a lot in common.
-Relationships made fresh back home can take more work than the ones abroad, and talking about your travel experiences can feel like bragging, but to you it’s just an attempt at catching up.
+Relationships made fresh back home take more work than the ones abroad.
+On top of that, talking about your travel experiences can feel like bragging, but to you it’s just an attempt at catching up.

 I didn’t get to see everything.
 No shit, right?
 China is massive, and I’m not made of money, so of course I didn’t see it all.
 But there’s still this hint of regret in the pit of my stomach.
-My list of places to see in China never shrank while I lived here – it actually grew – as did my desire to see it all.
-I’m leaving knowing I want to come back, knowing exactly what I want to see, and, to be honest, bummed out that I didn’t get to see more.
+My list of places to see in China never shrank while I lived here.
+The list grew, as did my desire to see it all.
+To be honest, I’m bummed out that I didn’t get to see more.
 That’s selfish and shortsighted because I’ve seen so much, but the feeling is there nonetheless.

 Making an international move requires a lot of planning on the way there, and just as much on the way back.
-On my return, I have totally new responsibilities to worry about: my dog, my car, my cell phone plan, taxes, health insurance, residency, and of course the big questions like: Where am I going to live? and What will my next job be?
+On my return, I have totally new responsibilities to worry about.
+My dog, car, cell phone plan, taxes, health insurance, and residency all need attention.
+And of course the big questions like: Where am I going to live? and What will my next job be?
 The emotional turmoil of moving home after living abroad is nearly doubled by the number of “adult” things there are to be done.

 Despite all this, I’d be lying if I didn’t say I was excited.

 I’m not going to sugar coat it – my apartment here in Beijing is terrible compared to everywhere else I’ve ever lived.
-Cracked floor tiles, a moldy sheet as a curtain, plaster falling from the ceilings… I think you get the picture.
+Cracked flooring, a moldy sheet as a curtain, plaster falling from the ceilings.
 As soon as I get back to the states, my living standard is guaranteed to improve.
-No matter my budget, I can almost be certain I will never live in a place like this in America because it’s simply not acceptable to rent out an apartment in this condition.
+In America it’s simply not acceptable to rent out an apartment in this condition.

-I moved to China with a very limited amount of stuff and I’ve got all kinds of things stored back in the states – kitchenware, clothes, books, instruments – and I don’t even remember what half of it looks like.
+I moved to China with a very limited amount of stuff and I’ve got all kinds of things stored back in the states.
+Plus, I don’t even remember what half of it looks like.
 It’s like opening a ton of early Christmas presents that I don’t have to pay for!

 Convenience + Language

 Daily life in my home country is going to be WAY more convenient than life here in China.
-I can read labels and signs, and I can actually communicate with people when I need help with something.
+I can read labels and signs!
+I can actually communicate with people when I need help with something!
 The language barrier that makes everything here difficult is going to disappear the second I land in Seattle.
-On top of that, the cultural barrier will go away too, meaning the little differences that still confuse me will just cease to exist.
-I still don’t understand why it’s okay for little kids to pee on the ground, or why babies are always wearing those split pants with their butt cheeks hanging out, but I know that won’t be a daily sighting for much longer.
+On top of that, the cultural barrier will go away too.
+The little differences that still confuse me will just cease to exist.
+I still don’t understand why Chinese babies are always wearing those split pants with their butts hanging out, but I know it won’t be a daily sighting for much longer.

-Most of you know I’m an adventurous eater and that I love Chinese food, but the reality is that no food will ever comfort or fill me up quite like the Mexican-Asian-American-other-things-I’m-forgetting combo of what I eat when I’m at home.
+Most of you know I’m an adventurous eater and that I love Chinese food.
+But the reality is that no food will ever comfort or fill me up quite like the Mexican-Asian-American combo of food from home.
 I’m excited for my daily meals to return to normal, and for my dietary preferences to be met with ease.
-(I’m thinking of doing a 30-day vegan challenge in January!)

 Friends + Family

-Above everything else, I’m excited to see all the familiar faces again – my family, my dog, my closest friends from high school, buddies from college, and the friends we made and quickly left behind back in SF.
+Above everything else, I’m excited to see all the familiar faces again.
 I have butterflies just thinking about all the reunions that will start just days from now 🙂

 Thank you to everyone who’s been following this crazy journey!